Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-\textit{Summary.---}We have revisited the assignment of thermodynamic variables to an open quantum system strongly coupled to a bath.
-In general, when the system-bath interaction energy cannot be neglected, there is no unique way of separating the system internal energy from that of the bath.
-Despite this fundamental problem, by introducing a dissipative work, we have shown that it is possible to consistently split the internal energy change into heat change and work change.
-The key ingredient is to use the trajectory-based description of the density matrix of the system and its associated equation of motion, which is universally valid for any coupling strength, and yields a spectral decomposition of the density matrix separating the changes in the system eigenvalues from those of the eigenvectors.
-Interestingly, the latter terms correspond to a natural counterdiabatic evolution of the system that forces its density matrix to follow a given trajectory.
-Further, we have shown that the semiclassical definitions for heat and work, based on expressing the system state in terms of the energy eigenbasis, does not in general properly account for the separation of heat and work.
-The consistency of our formalism has been illustrated with the example of an atom weakly coupled to a Markovian heat bath.
+Another example, a quantum damped harmonic oscillator in an environment of oscillators, has been worked out in Ref. \cite{SM}.
+It appears that at all times the state of the oscillator is a Gibbs state with a time-dependent inverse temperature and a constant Hamiltonian.
+Because only the eigenvalues of the state change in time and the eigenvectors remain constant, $\dbar\mathbbmss{W}_{\textsc{cd}}$ vanishes.
+Hence heat and work here reduce to the values obtained from the conventional definitions.

-\textit{Acknowledgement.---}We thank F. J. G\'omez-Ruiz for discussions.
-Supported by the Academy of Finland's Center of Excellence QTF Project 312298 and Sharif University of Technology's Office of Vice President for Research.
+\textit{Summary.---}We have revisited the assignment of thermodynamic quantities to an open quantum system strongly coupled to an environment.
+In general, there is no unique way of separating the system internal energy from that of the environment.
+Despite this fundamental issue, by introducing a dissipative work, we have shown that it is possible to consistently split the internal energy change into work change (causing no entropy change) and heat change (which can cause entropy change).
+The key ingredient is to use the trajectory-based description of the state of the system and its associated equation of motion, which is universally valid for any coupling strength and yields a spectral decomposition of the system density matrix, separating the changes in the eigenvalues from those of the eigenvectors.
+We have compared our entropy-based definitions with the conventional and semiclassical ones and have argued that these two approaches are inadequate.
+More importantly, by using a definition of nonequilibrium temperature in quantum systems, we have obtained the irreversible entropy production in a general dynamical process.
+We have demonstrated that the irreversible entropy production is a function of the system variables other than the energy and does not have any explicit dependence on the environmental degrees of freedom.
+We have also derived an inequality which can be contrasted with the generalized Clausius inequality.
+The consistency of our formalism has been illustrated in paradigmatic scenarios.

-\textit{Note added.---}After completion of this work, we became aware of another independent work with entropy-based separation of energy \cite{Ahmadi}.
+\textit{Acknowledgement.---}We thank F. J. G\'omez-Ruiz and M. Zahidy for discussions.
+This work has been supported in part by the Academy of Finland's Center of Excellence QTF Project 312298 and Sharif University of Technology's Office of Vice President for Research and Technology.